-Update: These offers for The Business Platinum® Card from American Express OPEN and the Citi Prestige® Card have expired.
+Update: These offers for The Business Platinum® Card from American Express, the Capital One® Spark® Miles for Business and the Citi Prestige® Card have expired.
 Learn more about the current offers here.

 Need help with an Aman booking?
 Want to decide which rate is best, or be eligible for room upgrades, resort credits, and other perks?
 You can email [email protected] to help with your booking, at no additional cost to you.

 One question I’m often asked if what my favorite hotel or hotel group is.
 Since most of my travel is funded through miles & points, I have my favorite brands that are bookable with points (St. Regis and Park Hyatt), though those aren’t true favorite brands if you take points out of the equation.
 Rather, Aman Resorts are by far my favorite resorts in the world.

 I’ve been fortunate enough to stay at more than a handful of their properties over the years, and in the back of my mind I’m always dreaming of my next Aman stay.
 They’re that special.
 Unfortunately Aman doesn’t have a loyalty program, so in this post I wanted to talk about how to maximize value at Aman Resorts, and more.